fosskers/myshroom-api/README.md

   - [ ] Train model with new stack
   - [ ] Create server in ML lib's host language to serve JSON
   - [ ] Tweak API server to access this
+- [ ] Misc.
+  - [ ] Image rights?
+  - [ ] Contact Mycological societies about what they would find useful

 # Resources